-Objective Details Timeframe Results as at 30 June 2014 Flexible work practices Develop a flexible work practices policy and engender a culture of support for flexible work practices where possible and required; Ongoing The Flexible Work Practices policy was revised and implemented in April 2013, providing employees with the option of mutually beneficial flexible work arrangements.
+Objective Details Timeframe Results as at 30 June 2014 Flexible work practices Develop a flexible work practices policy and engender a culture of support for flexible work practices where possible and required.
+Ongoing The Flexible Work Practices policy was revised and implemented in April 2013, providing employees with the option of mutually beneficial flexible work arrangements.
 Managers continue to implement various flexible work arrangements with their teams, both formally and informally to support this objective.
 We continue to see an increase in formalised Individual Flexible Arrangements (IFAs) and as at 30 June 2014 have 32 IFAs in place across the business.
-Further to the formal IFAs in place with employees, a number of strategies are in place to support flexible working arrangements for employees including working from home, flexible working hours, teriary study and exam leave, sift and rostering preferences and gradual return from parental leave.
+Further to the formal IFAs in place with employees, a number of strategies are in place to support flexible working arrnagements for employees including working from home, flexible working hours, tertiary study and exam leave, sift and rostering preferences and gradual return from parental leave.
 Educate managers on strategies for supporting and managing flexible work arrangements successfully.
 June 2014 There is ongoing education for Managers on how to implement flexible work practices.
 This is provided on a one-on-one basis through coaching by the People and Development business unit.
 A formal training program for Managers and Team Leaders is currently being developed that will address this topic and is scheduled to be delivered in FY15.
 Representation Set goals, timeframes and succession plans to improve the number of women in management roles in the business.
-At a minimum: 40% of manager and team leaders; 30% of business unit managers; 2 Non-Executive Directors; and 1 member of the People & Remuneration Committee.
-June 2014 69% of managers and team leaders are w omen; 39% of business unit managers are w omen; 3 female Non-Executive directors are on the board; 2 female Non-Executive Directors are on the People & Remuneration Committee FY14 has seen an increase in the number of w omen in Manager and Team Leader, Business Unit Manager and Non-Executive Director level positions resulting in achieving the specific targets set for these positions by June 2014.
-Set goals, timeframes and succession plans to improve the number of women in management roles in the business.
-At a minimum: · 30% of Executives; June 2016 17% of Executives are women The strengthening of our executive resulting in an additional Executive during FY14 contributed to nib not achieving the target of 30% of executives being female in FY14.
-The Board remains committed to this target for executives and has identified a revised timeframe of June 2016.
-Development and Succession Introduce mentoring, coaching and succession programs that support and encourage w omen to expand their skills as part of their professional development and to prepare them to take on management or executive roles.
+At a minimum: 40% of manager and team leaders; 30% of business unit managers; Two Non-Executive Directors; and One member of the People & Remuneration Committee.
+June 2014 69% of managers and team leaders are women; 39% of business unit managers are women; Three female Non-Executive directors are on the Board; Two female Non-Executive Directors are on the People & Remuneration Committee FY14 has seen an increase in the number of women in Manager and Team Leader, Business Unit Manager and Non-Executive Director level positions resulting in achieving the specific targets set for these positions by June 2014.
+Development and Succession Introduce mentoring, coaching and succession programs that support and encourage women to expand their skills as part of their professional development and to prepare them to take on management or executive roles.
 Ongoing Formal succession planning has identified a number of females as potential successors for key management positions.
 Individual performance plans include mentoring as a development tool.
 We are looking at how we can continue to support mentoring with a review and implementation of a formal mentoring program.
-Employee professional career development is discussed and documented within individual performance planning and we continue to deliver a number of targeted programs on our Learning Curriculum to help develop employees and source external training to develop specific skills and know ledge.
-Employees also have access to Education Assistance which provides financial support tow ards formal education to broaden jobrelated academic know ledge or obtain professional certification.
+Employee professional career development is discussed and documented within individual performance planning and we continue to deliver a number of targeted programs on our Learning Curriculum to help develop employees and source external training to develop specific skills and knowledge.
+Employees also have access to Education Assistance which provides financial support towards formal education to broaden job-related academic knowledge or obtain professional certification.

-3.4 nib has in this statement, set out the proportion of women employees across the whole of the organisation, women in senior executive positions and women on the Board.

-nib's commitment to diversity is reflected in the composition of the current Board and executive management.
+3.4 nib has in this statement, set out the proportion of women employees across the whole of the organisation, women in senior executive positions and women on the Board nib's commitment to diversity is reflected in the composition of the current Board and executive management.